my1243/BTB---Stock-Management/README.md

 # Stock-Management

-The intention to make this project is to spreade awareness for stock-market to share holders or investors.
-To make this project more attractive and colourfull we are using REACT App as a frontend, Node js as a backend, mondoDB as a database and Tailwind as a css.
+The intention to make this project is to spread awareness for stock-market to share holders or investors.
+To make this project more attractive and colourful we are using REACT App as a frontend, Node js as a backend, mondoDB as a database and Tailwind as a css.
 We also tried to make website responsive.